cranjesh/images-test/TheSoldiersLegacyThorough.md

 ![Chapter 5 A](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter5A.webp)

 Holmes wasted no time.
-"We are investigating the circumstances of Captain Blackwood's death and the disappearance of his military chest.
+"We are investigating the circumstances of Captain Blackwood's death and the disappearance of his chest.
 Your insight would be invaluable."

 Cartwright gestured for us to sit, his posture rigid with military bearing.
 "I shall assist to the best of my ability, Mr. Holmes, though I'm uncertain what intelligence I can provide."